+Increases administration.
+True cost of service may be difficult to project as uptake would be unknown.
 Advantages User pays service, only residents that use the service pay for it.
-Disadvantages Increases administration.
-True cost of service may be difficult to project as uptake would be unknown.
 If cost prohibitive, potential for increase in incidence of illegally dumped waste.
+Disadvantages True cost of service may be difficult to project as uptake would be unknown.
+If cost prohibitive, potential for increase in incidence of illegally dumped